A cure for Hepatitis C

 Even though HCV guidelines now only recommend oral DAA treatment, the high price of these medicines means that in many countries they are only available to people who have advanced liver damage.
 Luckily hepatitis C treatment is affordable at Pulse Clinic.

-• Doctor consultation fee, Complete blood test including HCV viral load, HCV genotyping, Complete Liver Function, Kidney function costs 14,000THB.
+• Complete blood test (including HCV viral load, HCV genotyping, complete liver function, and kidney function)

 Treatment side-effects